Uniform worn during Wind Orchestra performances and volunteer work. Hat, navy band polo, black pants, black belt, long black socks, dinkles.

-The blue polo shirt with the JPT Band Logo.
+The navy polo shirt with the JPT Band Logo.
 This is worn by Parent Volunteers (except field crew).

 A rehearsal for just an individual section to rehearse/practice their part with their peers.
 These will happen at local parks during the summer (often Riverside Park) These are student run.
-Students should treat this as a normal rehearsals; ring instrument, music, stand, water, sunglasses, sunscreen etc.
+Students should treat this as a normal rehearsal; bring instrument, music, stand, water, sunglasses, sunscreen etc.

 The hard sided oval shaped 'hat' worn during Marching performances.